The Medimmune Protein and Peptide Science Award - 2019

 The Protein and Peptide Science Group (PPSG) is pleased to announce that the winner of the 2013 Medimmune Protein and Peptide Science Award is Dr Edward Tate, Imperial College, London.

-In recent years Dr Ed Tate has made a significant contribution to chemical approaches for understanding protein post translational modification, the study of protein-protein interaction inhibitors and the chemical proteomic de novo discovery and validation of drug targets.
+In recent years Dr Ed Tate has made a significant contribution to chemical approaches for understanding protein post-translational modification, the study of protein-protein interaction inhibitors and the chemical proteomic de novo discovery and validation of drug targets.

-Dr Ed Tate will receive his award, and give the Pleanary Lecture, at the PPSG Early Stage Researcher Meeting in the autumn 2013.
+Dr Ed Tate will receive his award, and give the Pleanary Lecture, at the PPSG Early Stage Researcher Meeting in autumn 2013.

 2011 Award Winner - Professor Derek Woolfson